 The Cost Allocation Methodologies (CAM) Toolkit was made available to federal, state, and local agencies through collaboration among the US Health and Human Services Administration for Children and Families and Office of Child Support Enforcement, FNS, and representatives from the States of Kansas and Texas.
 Its purpose is to model a simple, consistent, and objective cost allocation methodology for assisting states in determining equitable distributions of software development costs, to help expedite the federal approval process, to offer a training tool for new staff, and to provide a valuable resource during the planning phase of the System Development Life Cycle (SDLC).

 For proper results, the CAM Tool should be downloaded to the user's PC and macros must be enabled in MS-Excel.
 This version is written in MS-Excel 2010.

 The toolkit includes the following:

-Examples are also provide to assist the user in MS-Excel format:
+- Examples: There are four examples that are available to assist the user in MS-Excel format.